staking-foundation/diva-dao/Community-Guidelines.md

 Proposals may be submitted by any Governance Token holder holding at least 1 Million Governance Tokens subject to any applicable threshold, and/or any frequency restriction or other parameter designated by the Diva Staking DAO through the passage of a Diva Improvement Proposal (as defined below).

 There are three types of Proposals:

-a.
-DCP - Diva Curation Proposals; proposals intended to distribute governance power among communities, sealing strategic partnerships, etc.
+1. DCP - Diva Curation Proposals; proposals intended to distribute governance power among communities, sealing strategic partnerships, etc.
-b.
-DIP - Diva Improvement Proposals; proposals aiming to adapt or modify a configurable feature of the Diva Protocol.
+2. DIP - Diva Improvement Proposals; proposals aiming to adapt or modify a configurable feature of the Diva Protocol.
-c.
-DUP - Diva Update Proposals; complex proposals aiming to update the Diva Protocol core infrastructure and require some code implementation.
+3. DUP - Diva Update Proposals; complex proposals aiming to update the Diva Protocol core infrastructure and require some code implementation.

 ## Section 6.
 DAO Proposals Quorum and Thresholds.